yclas/documentation/2013-08-16-how-to-change-texts.md

   * **Save**
   * Send us the file after everything is done (would help us a lot)

+_Translated strings will be added in your /languages/xx_XX/LC_MESSAGES/messages.po.
+On update, this file will be replaced by the new messages.po file and changes may get lost.
+To avoid that, backup your messages.po file and after the update replace the new one with that._

 #### **How to add new texts to translations**

 Whenever we have a new release we might add some new features which could add new texts to the software that needs to be translated.
 If you can't see those texts in the translation list you can simply follow those steps: